hscrocha/CodeClonesActivity/README.md

 # Code Clones: Hands-on Lecture

 This repository presents a practical lecture on using Code Clones Tools.

+Just clone this repo as a zip file, and unpack the zip to have access to the source code inside.

 ## Task 1: Manual Code Clone Detection (10 min)